djc5627/CompendiumWeb/docs/Birds/Song Bird/Sparrow/Swamp Sparrow.md

 ![[Swamp Sparrow Thumbnail.jpg]]

-*Swamp Sparrow at Great Swamp Refuge near an observation deck*
+*Swamp Sparrow on a fence at Hawk Rise Sanctuary*

 ---------------------------------------------------------------
 ## Notes